 After about 45 minutes the State Coach leaves Guildhall and travels round to Mansion House to pick up the new Lord Mayor.
 It joins the procession near the back - over an hour behind the first float - and travels with it to St Paul's, where the Lord Mayor and his officials will pause to receive a blessing.
 After a few minutes the coach and the remaining procession continue down Ludgate Hill and Fleet Street to the Royal Courts.

 While the new Lord Mayor gives his or her oath of loyalty to the Crown, the Pageantmaster is folding and squashing the procession into the side streets around Aldwych, and feeding and watering thousands of people and hundreds of horses.
 They gradually reform near Victoria Embankment, and the procession sets off again at 1pm.
 The state coach will finally return the Lord Mayor to Mansion House some time between 2 and 2.30, depending on the length of the procession.

-After the procession you will find London's City Guides on hand to lead free guided tours of the City's more strange and wonderful corners, then in the evening the Lord Mayor's Fireworks will light up the sky over over the river.
+After the procession you will find London's City Guides on hand to lead free guided tours of the City's more strange and wonderful corners.

 The details of each year's Show are released upon the election of the new Lord Mayor, which happens at the beginning of October.
 Until then we can't tell you exactly what the floats, bands, costumes, constructions, regiments will be.
 There are always surprises every year.
 We can tell you that it is the longest, grandest, most meticulously organised procession in the world.
 There is no way to rehearse a three mile procession in the middle of the City of London, so it's all put together on the day and if you want to find out how well those three miles fit into a 1.7 mile route, you'll have to come along and see!